Global Expansion Guide

 Exemptions from Overtime Compensation

-Determined in accordance with the provisions of the industry’s industrial award, based on the nature of employment and the nature of the position.
+Any exemptions are also determined by the provisions of the relevant industry award, based on the nature of the employment and the position.

 Leave